msavoury/sed-awk/README.md

 ### Delete (d) ###
 Takes an address and deletes pattern space if line matches address

-Example: delete all lines that start with capital 'T'
 ```
+//ex: delete all lines that start with a capital 'T'
 sed '/^T/d' data/the_times.txt
 ```